Mindexperiment/metadata/README.md

 Now you're ready to include your metadata.

-2. Choose a public view for your website content (ex. views/articles/page.blade.php).
+2. Choose a public view of your website content (ex. views/articles/page.blade.php).

 ```php